 The speaker says that he often walks down to the field to check on the animals, just to make sure that none of them are injured.

 The origin of the mysterious noise that the speaker heard and investigated in the third stanza is revealed in the fourth.
-Once he has walked down to the fence surrounding his neighbour’s property, he sees “the noisy one.”
+Once he has walked down to the fence surrounding his neighbor’s property, he sees “the noisy one.”
 It is a female cow and she is “anchored” to the ground on “all fours.”

 He states that “her neck” is stretched to its limit and she is “bellowing” to the sky.
 Her sounds are “full-bodied” and seem to have originated from the “darkness of her belly.”
-The noise is simply the essence of cow.
+The noise is simply the essence of the cow.
 It is a “bellow” strictly possessed by cows and expressed as only they can.
 It cannot, and should not, be understood by humans.

-In the final stanza of this piece the speaker continues to describe the sound that the cow made and his thoughts about her during its aftermath.
+In the final stanza of this piece, the speaker continues to describe the sound that the cow made and his thoughts about her during its aftermath.
 He no longer fears that the cow is in danger.
 Instead, he comes to the conclusion that she “was only announcing…herself.”
 She was expressing her “unadulterated cowness.”
 The noise contains, as state previously, all that it means to be a cow.

 The noise represents more to the speaker than he initially thought.
 As he contemplates its depth, beauty, and purpose, he sees it stretching beyond this particular cow to all of her kind.
 It expands along “all the green fields” and up into “the gray clouds.”
 There is no force on earth, nor barrier, that can stop its progression.

-In the final two lines the speaker is brought back to the reality of the moment, and shocked by wildness of the cow’s expression.
+In the final two lines, the speaker is brought back to the reality of the moment and shocked by wildness of the cow’s expression.
 He now sees in this animal much more than he did previously.
 All it took for him to change his opinion of the mental capacity of this creature was to look directly into her eyes and consider for a moment why she was really doing what she was doing.